ninech/deploio-examples/README.md

 # deploio-examples

-This repository hosts example apps for different languages and frameworks that are being supported by deplo.io.
+This repository hosts example apps for different languages and frameworks that are being supported by Deploio.
 Please also check out our [language specific documentation](https://docs.nine.ch/docs/category/languages) for more details.

 ## Go